eneskemalergin/Data_Science_with_Python/README.md

 __4. Multivariable Calculus and Linear Algebra:__

 Okay, I know it's a bit scary to say you have to know Math but don't worry about it.
 You just have to know Linear Algebra and a little bit of Calculus.
 In case if some asks you to derive a formula or approach from a model, you should be able to answer them.
-For Linear Algebra, it's really a life saver when it comes to vector/matrix computations, believe me, it will help you to keep your sanity... :)
+For Linear Algebra, it's really a life saver when it comes to vector/matrix computations, believe me, it will help you to keep your sanity.

 __5. Data Munging :__